 3.19.
-Allowance for expected credit losses of financial assets the general approach in accordance with the Accounting Guidance related to financial instruments.
+Allowance for expected credit losses of financial assets

+The Company recognized expected credit loss on its debt instruments that are cash and cash equivalents, financial assets measured at amortized cost and loans by applying the general approach in accordance with the Accounting Guidance related to financial instruments.
 The Company recognizes an allowance for expected credit losses at the amount equivalent to the lifetime expected credit losses when there has been a significant increase in credit risk since the initial recognition date but that are not credit-impaired or that are impaired.
 However, if there has not been a significant increase in credit risk since the initial recognition date, the Company recognized allowance for expected credit losses at the amount equivalent to the expected credit losses for the next 12 months.